pissapisa500-debug/post-quantum-web3-security/CONTRIBUTING.md

 # Contributing

-We welcome contributions!
+Thank you for considering contributing to this project!

+## How to contribute
 1. Fork the repository
-2. Create a feature branch
+2. Create a new branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Commit your changes
 4. Open a Pull Request

-Please open an issue first for major changes.
+Please open an Issue first for significant changes.